JonasDudonis/PHP-CRUD-Project-Manager/readme.md

 ## Installation
 - Clone the repository or dl .zip
-- Import 'projects.sql' script into local SQL Server (MySQL Workbench) and create a database
+- Import 'projects.sql' script into local SQL Server (e.g MySQL Workbench) and create a database
 - Use XAMPP, AMPPS or other open-source platform to launch a php interpreter
 - Open the path where you can launch php interpreter, e.g. http//localhost/PHP-CRUD-Project-Manager/